The Best SEO Content Plan: The Hub & Spoke Model

 The broad keywords you choose for your hubs at the start of your SEO content planning process are critically important, as once you invest in creating lots of spoke content, it’s a waste to abandon all that work and start from scratch.
 So, choose carefully!
 Your choice of hub keywords should be based on two beliefs:

-(1) Ranking for any of your broad search (hub) keywords themselves would confer a lot of authority on your website
+- Ranking for any of your broad search (hub) keywords themselves would confer significant authority on your business

 - The long-tail keywords derived from your hub keywords are largely transactional, meaning they are likely to generate leads

 For example, our own SEO content strategy involves the hub keyword B2B SEO.
 While ranking for that exact term is less likely to drive leads, it would certainly cement our authority as a B2B SEO agency.
 But more importantly, it opens the door for us to “fill” that hub with long-tail keywords like “B2B SEO expert”, “B2B SEO marketing”, “B2B SEO strategy”, and “B2B SEO best practices”, as shown in the image above.

 Defining Your Website’s “Spokes”